dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 To use EF Core, install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see [Database Providers](../../providers/index.md).

-* Tools ‣ NuGet Package Manager ‣ Package Manager Console
+* Tools > NuGet Package Manager > Package Manager Console

 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

 To enable reverse engineering from an existing database we need to install a couple of other packages too.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

-* Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer.Design`

 ## Reverse engineer your model